sensiblechamp/power-platform/power-platform/power-fx/reference/function-showerror.md

 > [!NOTE]
 > The character limit for **Notify** function is 500 characters.
+> Some special characters such as '&' are permitted but not supported in the displayed Message text.

 | NotificationType Argument                  | Description                            |
 | ------------------------------------------ | -------------------------------------- |